Finiteness of entropy for the homogeneous Boltzmann equation with measure initial condition: Introduction and results

-In \cite[Theorem 9-(iii) p 95]{v:h}, Villani announces a result very similar to Theorem \ref{mr}.
+In \cite{v:h}, Theorem~9(iii), page 95, Villani announces a result very similar to Theorem~\ref{mr}.
 However, he obtains only some gain of integrability, while we obtain some (extremely weak) regularity.
 We know from a private communication that this work has never been written down.

-\begin{rk} As can be checked from the proof, the same result as stated in Theorem \ref{mr}-(i) holds for regularized hard potentials where $B(|v-v_*|,\cos\theta)=(1+|v-v_*|^2)^{\gamma/2}b(\theta)$, with $\gamma \in (0,1)$ and $c_0 |\theta|^{-\nu-1} \leq b(\theta) \leq C_0 |\theta|^{-\nu-1}$ for some $\nu \in (0,1)$. \end{rk}
+\begin{rk} As can be checked from the proof, the same result as stated in Theorem~\ref{mr}(i) holds for regularized hard potentials where $B(\llvert v-v_*\rrvert ,\cos\theta )=(1+\llvert v-v_*\rrvert ^2)^{\gamma/2}b(\theta)$, with $\gamma\in(0,1)$ and $c_0 \llvert \theta\rrvert ^{-\nu-1} \leq b(\theta) \leq C_0 \llvert \theta\rrvert ^{-\nu-1}$ for some $\nu\in(0,1)$. \end{rk}